-Several experimental models have been devised for the study of the pathophysiology of focal ischemia of the central nervous system.
+Several experimental models have been devised for the study of the pathophysiology of focal ischemia of the central nervous system (Xi et al. 2004, Johnston et al. 2007, Tejkalová et al. 2007).
 Among these, the model of photothrombosis (PT) (Watson et al. 1985) is frequently used, because it is non-invasive and reliable.
-It involves photodynamic generation of free radicals (mainly singlet oxygen - 1O2) triggered by the exposition of intravenously injected Rose Bengal (disodium tetraiodotetrachlorofluorescein) to green light.
-By mechanisms not completely understood, newly generated 1O2 mediates endothelial dysfunction, which leads to thrombotization and vascular occlusion (Dietrich et al. 1987, Ishikawa et al. 2002).
-PT is pathophysiologically similar to naturally occurring ischemic stroke in man - not only due to common pathological mechanisms (including free radical mediated damage), but also due to the common possibility of spontaneous reperfusion.
+It involves photodynamic generation of free radicals (mainly singlet oxygen ${}^{1}O{2}$) triggered by the exposition of intravenously injected Rose Bengal (disodium tetraiodotetrachlorofluorescein) to green light.
+By mechanisms not yet completely understood, newly generated 1O2 mediates endothelial dysfunction, which leads to thrombotization and vascular occlusion (Dietrich et al. 1987, Ishikawa et al. 2002).
+PT is pathophysiologically similar to naturally occurring ischemic stroke in man - not only due to common pathological mechanisms (including free radical mediated damage), but also due to the subsequent possibility of spontaneous reperfusion.

 Free radicals lead to cellular injury when generated in excess.
-However, their physiological role as signal molecules is now increasingly recognized (Kamsler and Segal 2004), (Brune 2005).
-Importantly, hypoxic preconditioning (i.e. tolerance to severe hypoxia/ischemia induced by previous exposure to mild hypoxia) is considered to be a free radical mediated phenomenon (Liu et al. 2005), at least because it is effectively abolished by pre-treatment with reactive oxygen species (ROS) scavengers (such as dimethylthiourea or ebselen) (Puisieux et al. 2004).
-It was shown that hypoxic preconditioning is most pronounced when the time between the first (mild) and the second (severe) hypoxia is approx. 24-72 hours.
+However, their physiological role as signal molecules is now increasingly recognized (Kamsler and Segal 2004, Brune 2005, Mareš et al. 2006).
+Importantly, hypoxic preconditioning (i.e. tolerance to severe hypoxia/ischemia induced by previous exposure to mild hypoxia) is considered to be a free radical-mediated phenomenon (Liu et al. 2005), at least because it is effectively abolished by pretreatment with reactive oxygen species (ROS) scavengers (such as dimethylthiourea or ebselen) (Puisieux et al. 2004).
+It was shown that hypoxic preconditioning is most pronounced when the time between the first (mild) and the second (severe) hypoxia is about 24-72 h.
 Based on these (and other) findings, the phenomenon was attributed to changes in the expression of immediate early genes (e.g. heat-shock proteins).
-Although theoretical background exists for possible redox regulation of heat-shock protein expression, the exact mechanism taking place in vivo was not yet fully elucidated (for review see Sharp 2004).
-The antioxidant abilities of melatonin (N-acetyl-5-methoxy tryptamine) were discovered in the

-1990s.
-Its high antioxidant efficiency, both water and lipid solubility and lack of toxicity makes it a good candidate for experiments with free radical induced damage, such as hypoxia/ischemia.
-Melatonin metabolites, such as cyclic 3-hydroxy melatonin and N-acetyl-formyl kynurenine, also possess antioxidant abilities (Tan et al. 2002).
+Although a theoretical background exists for possible redox regulation of heatshock protein expression, the exact mechanism taking place in vivo was not yet fully elucidated (for review see Sharp et al. 2004).
+The antioxidant abilities of melatonin (N-acetyl-5-methoxy tryptamine) were discovered in the 1990s.
+Its high antioxidant efficiency, both water and lipid solubility and lack of toxicity makes it a good candidate for experiments with free radical-induced such hypoxia/ischemia.
+Melatonin damage, as metabolites, such as cyclic 3-hydroxy melatonin and N-acetyl-formyl kynurenine, also possess antioxidant abilities (Tan et al. 2002).
 Melatonin and its metabolites scavenge a wide range of free radical molecules including hydroxyl radical, hydrogen peroxide, singlet oxygen, nitric oxide and peroxynitrite (Reiter et al. 2003).
 By its effect on gene transcription, melatonin may also influence natural antioxidant systems (Rodriguez et al. 2004).